FedEx hosts 11th annual Small Business Grant Contest

 MORE IN THIS SECTION

-More than $330,000 in resources and services will be distributed among 10 U.S.-based companies, which will be chosen from an initial pool of 100 top finalists during an initial judging period.
+As part of its eleventh annual Small Business Grant Contest, FedEx will distribute more than $330,000 in resources and services to 10 U.S.-based companies, which will be chosen from an initial pool of 100 top finalists during an initial judging period.

 The 10 grand prize winners will be announced on May 11, 2023.
 Qualifying businesses can submit their entries and review the contest rules by clicking here.